A comprehensive and collaborative resource focused on developing faculty and staff who desire to bring the best of who

 Prior to her work with the PDC she was Director of Career Services and Vocational Coaching at the WFU School of Divinity and Coordinator of Coaching for The Center for Congregational Health, Inc. In both of these organizations, Melissa focused on the development of individuals and organizations.

-Melissa is an executive coach and carries certifications from the International Coach Federation and the Center for Credentialing Education.
+Melissa holds certifications from the International Coach Federation (PCC) and the Center for Credentialing Education (BCC).
 She is also certified in the Intercultural Developmental Inventory (IDI), MBTI, and FourSight Thinking Profile.
 Melissa completed her PhD in Educational Leadership and Cultural Foundations at The University of North Carolina at Greensboro.
 Her dissertation topic was, “Using Coaching as a Social Justice Tool.”